Digitisation: temporary or permanent?

 The need for uniqueness

 Finally, this new consumer is still looking for uniqueness, which luxury companies clearly aim to offer.
-People still want things that not a lot of people can get.
+People still desire those things that not a lot of people can get.
 A company like Hermès deliberately makes it hard for consumers to access some of its most coveted bags, such as the Birkin and the Kelly.
 You can’t buy these items online, and since the brand no longer offers waiting lists through its stores, you need to have an existing relationship with Hermès to buy one.
 Moreover, scarcity also means these bags retain their value on second-hand markets.
 Hermès bags fetch 80% of their retail price when resold, while Chanel and Louis Vuitton only fetch 63%.

 Looking for winners of today and tomorrow